Fix: Can’t Remove Printer on Windows 10

 - Hit Yes to confirm the removal of the device at the next prompt, then close the Settings menu and restart your computer to force the changes to take effect.

-If you’re still seeing your printer listed in the Devices list at the next restart or if it continues to show “being removed”, move over to Method 2.
+If you’re still seeing your printer listed in the Devices list at the next restart or if it continues to show “being removed”.

 Method 5: Remove Printer via Control Panel